Skip to content

 XG v17.2

-• Stonewalling – When an endpoint is infected, the firewall stops other clients from communicating with it to prevent it from spreading across the network.
+• Stonewalling – if an endpoint is infected, the firewall prevents other clients from communicating with it to stop the threat from spreading across the network.

-• Central Management & Reporting – Cloud Management and Reporting from the Firewall
+• Central Management & Reporting – cloud-based management and reporting for the firewall.

-• Email Protection – BATV/SPF/AD User verification – This will finally bring important features to the XG.
-The XG MTA is completely replaced by that of the UTM.
+• Email Protection – BATV/SPF/AD user verification: important features that will finally arrive on XG.
+The XG MTA will be completely replaced by the one from UTM.

 XG v17.3

 XG v17.3 is also scheduled for release later this year.
-Here is a small excerpt of the expected features.
-We will of course provide more detailed explanations shortly before the release.
+Here is a small extract of the planned features; we’ll provide more detailed explanations closer to the release.

-• Lateral Movement Detection – Leverage Firewall to detect lateral movement attempts from Eps
+• Lateral Movement Detection – leverage the firewall to detect lateral movement attempts from endpoints.

-• Device Discovery and IOT – Device detection and identification with Deep Learning
+• Device Discovery and IoT – device detection and identification using Deep Learning.

-• Air Gap Licensing Support – Support from enviroment where Internet access is limited for Firewall licensing and synchronization
+• Air Gap Licensing Support – support for environments where internet access is limited for firewall licensing and synchronization.

 UTM 9.6